windingtree/secure-env-cli/README.md

 # Secure ENV CLI
-CLI for running scripts using encrypted environment variables
+No more accidental key leaks.
+Use encrypted environment variables when running your scripts.

 ## Usage